syncfusion-content/windowsforms-docs/WindowsForms/QTP/GettingStarted.md

 **NOTE**

 QTP starts the running process; the application containing the recorded Syncfusion control is opened and it shows all the recorded events in a continuous flow one by one.
-After it finishes running the test, it displays the Test [Result_Written_Location] - Test Results dialog box, where the results are summarized as follows:
+After running the test, it displays the Test [Result_Written_Location] - Test Results dialog box, where the results are summarized as follows: